 If you are using extra lean beef, you will likely not have any excess fat in the pan.
 If you are using 16% or higher, you may have excess fat.
 Strain off all but 1 tablespoon of the fat.

-3 Return the cooked ground beef and vegetables to the pan.
+3 Add ketchup, tomato sauce, Worcestershire, vinegar, sugar, spices to the ground beef and vegetables: Return the cooked ground beef and vegetables to the pan.
 Use a wooden spoon to break up any chunks of ground beef into smaller bits.

 Add the ketchup, tomato sauce, Worcestershire sauce, vinegar and brown sugar to the pan.
 Stir to mix well.
 Add ground cloves, thyme, and cayenne pepper.